Medicaid Waiver Tracker: Which States Have Approved and Pending Section 1115 Medicaid Waivers?

 These states are implementing (or are seeking approval to implement) waivers that would require work as a condition of eligibility, for most ACA expansion adults and/or traditional populations.
 Note: States do not need Section 1115 waiver authority to implement voluntary work referral programs.

 CMS Guidance: On March 14, 2017, the CMS sent a letter to state governors that signaled a willingness to use Section 1115 authority to “support innovative approaches to increase employment and community engagement.”
 On January 11, 2018, CMS posted new guidance for state Section 1115 proposals to condition Medicaid on meeting a work requirement.
+On June 29, 2018, the DC federal district court issued a decision in Stewart v.
+Azar.
+The court invalidated the waiver approval and sent it back to HHS to reconsider the Kentucky HEALTH Section 1115 waiver program.

 Eligibility and Enrollment Restrictions